lingtalfi/Kit_PicassoWidget/README.md

 Notes:
 - because of this design, a planet can provide multiple Picasso widgets.
-- the **js-init** directory contains any [js code block](https://github.com/lingtalfi/HtmlPageTools/blob/master/doc/api/Ling/HtmlPageTools/Copilot/HtmlPageCopilot.md#property-jsCodeBlocks) that you want to inject in your html page.
+- the **js** directory contains any [js code block](https://github.com/lingtalfi/HtmlPageTools/blob/master/doc/api/Ling/HtmlPageTools/Copilot/HtmlPageCopilot.md#property-jsCodeBlocks) that you want to inject in your html page.
 - the files contained in the **js-init** directory must have the same name than the template being used (with the **.js** or **.js.php** extension instead).
 If the **.js.php** extension is used, it's [dynamic nugget](https://github.com/lingtalfi/Kit_PicassoWidget/blob/master/doc/pages/conception-notes.md#dynamic-nuggets).
 - the **css** directory contains any [css code block](https://github.com/lingtalfi/HtmlPageTools/blob/master/doc/api/Ling/HtmlPageTools/Copilot/HtmlPageCopilot.md#property-cssCodeBlocks) that you want to inject in an external css stylesheet.
 - the files contained in the **css** directory must have the same name than the template being used (with the **.css** or **.css.php** extension instead).
 If the **.css.php** extension is used, it's [dynamic nugget](https://github.com/lingtalfi/Kit_PicassoWidget/blob/master/doc/pages/conception-notes.md#dynamic-nuggets).